dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 - *Shooting Cannon Balls*: To kill aliens, you must allow your players to shoot cannon balls.
 - *Detecting Collisions*: As your game will have cannon balls and flying objects moving around, you must implement an algorithm to detect collisions between these object.
-- *Incrementing the Current Score*: After allowing your players to kill flying objects, your game must increment their current score so they can achieve new max scores.
+- *Updating Lives and the Current Score*: After allowing your players to kill flying objects, your game must increment their current score so they can achieve new max scores.
+Also, you need to decrement lives when flying objects invade the Earth.
 - *Updating the Leaderboard*: With all the features above implemented, the last thing you will have to do is to update the leaderboard with new max scores.

 So, in the next sections, you will focus on implementing these pieces to wrap up your game.